 Poster size is 3 feet (91.44 cm) wide x 4 feet (121.92 cm) high.
 A POSTER TEMPLATE with correct dimensions is provided in portrait format (vertical).
 The poster viewing area for all thematic areas will be accessible in the conference hall and can be viewed throughout the conference sessions.
 Authors are expected to be with their posters during the evaluation time allocated by the conference technical committee, to be announced at the mid of the sessions.
-You can register and registration fee is payable at the registration desk upon arrival.
+You must be registered by 24th June, 2017 in order to have your posters to be displayed in the conference hall (registration fee is payable at the registration desk upon arrival).
 We advise to bring the printed poster(s) with you when you travel rather than to find a place to print at the conference venue.

 Please consider the following points for preparing your poster:

 - Keep it simple; stick to key points with minimum texts.

 - Make it self-explanatory.

 - Make your poster easy to read i.e. use of large letters, bold fonts, simple figures and a clear lay out.